zzandy2020/jwork-2021/W01/README.md

 huluwa laughs loudly.
 monster laughs loudly.
 monster's eyes become bright.
-huluwa take up the largefork
+huluwa take up the largefork.
-huluwa throw largefork to stone
+huluwa throw largefork to stone.
-The large fork is inserted into the stone
+The large fork is inserted into the stone.
-huluwa put the largefork straight
+huluwa put the largefork straight.
-huluwa pull out the largefork
-beesoldier start to use spear
-spear attack huluwa!
-huluwa start to use largefork
-spear resist the attack from spear
+huluwa pull out the largefork. beesoldier start to use spear. spear attack huluwa! huluwa start to use largefork. spear resist the attack from spear.
-largefork fight back against beesoldier beesoldier has received 30 points of attack beesoldier's hp has been reduced to 20 points! arrow attack huluwa! arrow resist the attack from arrow huluwa says 好痒，好痒...啊哈哈哈哈哈哈哈 huluwa laughs loudly. monster roar angrily. monster says 哇呀呀呀呀呀呀呀 monster start to use broadsword@3f99bd52 broadsword attack huluwa! huluwa start to use largefork broadsword resist the attack from broadsword broadsword attack huluwa! huluwa dodge to avoid the attack hp remains! monster attack huluwa! huluwa fight back against monster
+largefork fight back against beesoldier. beesoldier has received 30 points of attack. beesoldier's hp has been reduced to 20 points! arrow attack huluwa! arrow resist the attack from arrow. huluwa says 好痒，好痒...啊哈哈哈哈哈哈哈! huluwa laughs loudly. monster roar angrily. monster says 哇呀呀呀呀呀呀呀. monster start to use broadsword. broadsword attack huluwa! huluwa start to use largefork. broadsword resist the attack from broadsword. broadsword attack huluwa! huluwa dodge to avoid the attack. hp remains! monster attack huluwa! huluwa fight back against monster.
-The large fork break into halves. huluwa throw largefork to monster monster catch on the largefork. huluwa throw largefork to monster monster catch on the largefork.
+The large fork break into halves. huluwa throw largefork to monster. monster catch on the largefork. huluwa throw largefork to monster. monster catch on the largefork.
 ```